xebialabs-community/xlr-chaos-monkey-plugin/README.md

 1. Fail Task In Release

 ### Unstable Task
-This task will fail a user-defined percentage of the time
+This task will fail a user-defined percentage of the time.

 ### Fail Task In Phase
 Within the same phase as the Chaos Monkey task, set a random pending or planned task to fail.
 If there are no pending or planned tasks remaining in the phase, then the Chaos Monkey task itself will fail.